 Keep Those Invoices

-Save a copy of every invoice that you send out and mark them with the date you did the work, the payment method and the amount you received and when you received it.
-Each invoice should be itemized to clearly show what work you did, for whom you did it and any costs, such as materials, associated with the job.
+Save a copy of every invoice that you send out and mark them with the date you did the work, the payment method, the amount you received and when you received it.
+Each invoice should be itemized to clearly show what work you did, for whom you did it and any costs, such as materials associated with the job.
 These are especially helpful for showing small amounts of income throughout the year.
 Many lenders will accept these as proof when you enter all the information on a profit and loss statement for your business.